Logarithmic regret for episodic continuous-time linear-quadratic reinforcement learning over a finite-time horizon: Proofs of Theorems and

 \subsection{Regret analysis of continuous-time least-squares algorithm}

-This section is devoted to the proof of Theorem \ref{thm:regret_continuous}, which consists of three steps: (1) We first quantify the performance gap between applying feedback controls for an incorrect model and for the true model by exploiting the stability result in Lemma \ref{lemma:a_priori_riccati}; (2) We then estimate the parameter estimation error in terms of the number of learning episodes based on the sub-exponential tail behavior of the least-squares estimator \eqref{reg_ls}; (3) Finally, we estimate the regret for the feedback controls $(\psi^{ \theta_\ell})_{\ell\in \sN}$ in Algorithm \ref{alg:conts_ls}, thus establishing Theorem \ref{thm:regret_continuous}.
+This section is devoted to the proof of Theorem \ref{thm:regret_continuous}, which consists of three steps: (1) { We first quantify the performance gap between applying feedback controls for an incorrect model and that for the true model; our proof exploits the stability of Riccati equations established in Lemma \ref{lemma:a_priori_riccati}; } (2) We then estimate the parameter estimation error in terms of the number of learning episodes based on the sub-exponential tail behavior of the least-squares estimator \eqref{reg_ls}; (3) Finally, we estimate the regret for the feedback controls $(\psi^{ \theta_\ell})_{\ell\in \sN}$ in Algorithm \ref{alg:conts_ls}, thus establishing Theorem \ref{thm:regret_continuous}.

 \paragraph{Step 1: Analysis of the performance gap.}